projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

    in order to build the source code with parallel tasks.
 The Celadon gptimage will be generated to ``out/target/product/cel_apl/cel_apl_gptimage.img``

-Steps for Using Celadon as the User OS
+Steps for Using Celadon as the User VM
 **************************************

 #.
-Follow :ref:`kbl-nuc-sdc` to boot the ACRN Service OS based on Clear Linux 29880.
+Follow :ref:`kbl-nuc-sdc` to boot the ACRN Service VM based on Clear Linux 29880.

 #.
 Prepare dependencies on your NUC::